amyxie1994/wendaProject/README.md

 # wendaProject

-already updated third homework of new cowder website.
+already updated sixth homework of new cowder website.